Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Experiments

 In Table~\ref{tab:joint_PreResNet}, we experiment with PreResNet-18 which is paired with various teacher networks but with deeper layers.
-However, the benefit from using a deeper network saturates at some points.
-For example, the final trained accuracy of 2-bit PreResNet-18 model paired with PreResNet-50 is 0.3\% worse than that obtained by pairing the PreResNet-34 network.
+However, the benefit of using a deeper network saturates at some points.
+For example, the final trained accuracy of 2-bit PreResNet-18 model paired with PreResNet-50 is only 0.04\% higher than that obtained by pairing the PreResNet-34 network.

 With the simple DoReFa-Net uniform quantization strategy, we can achieve comparable or even higher accuracy compared with the full-precision model using 4-bit precision.
 It means that we can deploy the 4-bit model in hardware devices with no loss of accuracy which would greatly save memory bandwidth and power consumption.